lpohl/reGeorg/README.md

 Dependencies
 -----------

-reGeorg requires Python 2.7 (>2.7.5?) and the following modules:
+reGeorg requires Python 2.7 and the following modules:

 * [urllib3] - HTTP library with thread-safe connection pooling, file post, and more.
 * [kerberos] - KRB5 Library for Negotiate Authentication against a Proxy
+* python > 2.7.5?
+I had strange problems with the default python (2.7.4) on Kali Linux so I used pyenv and python 2.7.10

 Usage
 --------------